PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

     DEMUX --> S4[Sink 4]

     style MUX fill:#4ecdc4
+    style PGIE fill:#45b7d1
-    style INF fill:#45b7d1
+    style SGIE fill:#45b7d1
     style TRACK fill:#96ceb4
 ```

 With this architecture, **one pipeline handles eight cameras**.
-The `nvinfer` element receives a batch of eight frames and runs inference on all of them in a single GPU kernel launch.
+The PGIE element receives a batch of eight frames and runs inference on all of them in a single GPU kernel launch.
 Memory transfer overhead happens once per batch, not once per frame.
 The GPU stays saturated.
 Memory bandwidth is amortized across the batch.

 ### Intelligent Tracking